 All right.
 Just see.
 If a sadhaka thinks that seeing of divine visions is the ultimate goal, that it is Self-realization, that he has attained the highest stage, and nothing further remains to be done or achieved, it is sheer ignorance on his part.
 Because as long as there is duality, the flow of pain and pleasure continues unabated, and everlasting happiness is as far away as ever.
 If you think carefully, you will see that whatever is seen and heard is bound to disappear.
 But the knowledge of the Self is permanent and imperishable.
 This argument, I think, will appeal to all, whether they are theists or atheists.
 Seeing of lights or visions and hearing of divine sounds do not indicate the achieving of Atma Sakshatkara.
-To realize that the One Eternal Being on which these visions and sounds play and move is none other than our own Self is the real Atma Sakshatkara.
+To realize that the One Eternal Being on which these visions and sounds play and move is none other than our own Self is the real Atma Sakshatkara [Self-realization].
+To be one with the everlasting Being is the real Sakshatkara.